Glossary of Software Engineering Logic

 4. Architectural Subtraction

-The engineering practice improving a system by removing redundant layers, features, and abstractions.
+The engineering practice of improving a system by removing redundant layers, features, and abstractions.
 Simplicity is an acquired skill.

 5. Separation of Concerns (SoC)